rizwanh-MFST/Fabric_Practice/Lab_Guide_Army_Readiness_Analytics.md

 2. Click **Settings** (gear icon)
 3. Under **Scheduled refresh**:
    - Toggle to **On**
-   - Frequency: Daily at 07:00 (after notebook)
+   - Frequency: Daily at 07:00 (after pipeline completes)
 4. Click **Apply**

-> **💡 Tip**: The notebook runs first to refresh data, then the semantic model refreshes to pull the latest data into Power BI.
+> **💡 Tip**: The pipeline runs first to refresh data via Dataflow Gen2, then the semantic model refreshes to pull the latest data into Power BI.

 ---